simpledimplejohn/mosh-express-tutorial/README.md

 5. Install nodemon to watch your server when you make updates with `sudo npm i -g nodemon`
 6. now run the server with `nodemon index.js`
 7. Set an environment variable of 5000 with code in index.js and command line `export PORT=5000`
+8. Add joi to validate more simply with `npm i joi`

 ### __Run instructions__